 • Coaching and consulting– It is like offering services, and you don’t work for them but offer your guidance and support to improve.

-• Premium content– Premium content usually includes behind the scene content, Q&A with the hosts, Additional interviews, and it could be anything that you would love to do and offers additional value to your audience and community.
+• Premium content– Premium content usually includes behind-the-scenes content, Q&A with the hosts, and Additional interviews, and it could be anything that you would love to do and offers additional value to your audience and community.

-• Physical products– podcasters also sell products linking with their content, such as t-shirts, mugs, and other swag.
+• Physical products– podcasters also sell products linked with their content, such as t-shirts, mugs, and other swag.

 • Books – popular podcasts can sell books and it’s an excellent way to earn money.